 Please consider car sharing to Shambala this year! 🙏

 You, we and everyone in between has worked HARD to make Shambala an award-winningly sustainable festival.
 But the average journey to site (115 miles) generates 25 kg of CO2 equivalent, and currently 60% of Shambalans arrive in nearly 4,500 cars (with 2.9 people in each car).
 The majority of Shambala’s carbon footprint comes from audience travel, so we can have a real impact if we reduce the amount of car journeys…

 Thankfully there is a slick and easy-to-use car sharing site – LiftShare Festival are linking up thousands of passengers with car drivers, meaning everyone can get where they need to go, sharing time, cost, sandwiches, music – and of course saving CO2.

-So if you’re driving, or need a lift, click HERE and share the journey.
+So if you’re driving, or need a lift, check out LiftShare Festival and share the journey.